tauli/idris-monadic-parser/README.md

 =================================

-This is a library for monadic parser combinators which is basically the SimpleParser from idris generalized over other data types than String.
+This is a library for monadic parser combinators which is basically the SimpleParser from idris generalized over more data types than just String.

 There is also a HTML parser with Tagsoup-like output which should work well enought to be usefull.
 The aim is to refine the HTML parser until it